Cherreads

 'Yeah,' Ahrden chuckled.
 'You just did.'

-Swiftly, Ahrden started at Alia, who simultaneously sprung towards him with agile movement.
-Ahrden only wanted to distract the rogue with the movement, so she would not expect his next move.
+Swiftly, Ahrden started towards Alia, who simultaneously sprang at him with agile movement.
+Ahrden only wanted to distract the rogue with the movement so she would not expect his next move.
 He teleported behind Alia, who was still charging towards where he had just been, with daggers out, ready to strike.
-Ahrden reached out and placed his hand on her back as she was moving away from him and brough her along with the teleportation.
+Ahrden reached out and placed his hand on her back as she was moving away from him and brought her along with the teleportation.

 'You do not threaten a mage,' Ahrden's voice reached her easily despite the deafening wind that assailed them.

-Alia's eyes went increasingly wide as the ground behind Ahrden neared them and was surprised even more when she saw the mage disappear.
-No time to think about why would the mage kill her like that; she prepared for certain death and didn't even feel the hand touch her on the arm.
+Alia's eyes went increasingly wide as the ground behind Ahrden neared them and she was surprised even more when she saw the mage disappear.
+With no time to think about why the mage would kill her like that, she prepared for certain death and didn't even feel the hand touch her arm.
 Her world tumbled as she was sucked into a magical turmoil and spat out again.
-When she opened her eyes, she was standing on the roof of the Wooden Jug with shaking legs facing the mage right in front of her.
+When she opened her eyes, she was standing on the roof of the Wooden Jug with shaking legs, facing the mage right in front of her.

 'You did threaten me.
-But you shouldn't have,' Ahrden said, then he gestured.
+But you shouldn't have,' Ahrden said, then gestured.

-The high-pitched whistling that followed made Alia happy, although not for long.
-When she first recognized the familiar sound of her daggers flying through the air, she didn't quite register the fact that this time she did not send them flying.
-She couldn't yet see them, and before she could think about dodging them, the sound stopped, and both daggers hovered mere inches away from her face.
+The high-pitched whistling that followed made Alia happy — although not for long.
+When she first recognized the familiar sound of her daggers flying through the air, she didn't quite register the fact that this time she had not sent them flying.
+She couldn't yet see them, and before she could think about dodging, the sound stopped, and both daggers hovered mere inches away from her face.
 She waited for the mage to make his next move since she was obviously out of the game at this point.
-After a few seconds, the daggers turned downwards and propelled into the wooden roof of the pub, sinking deep into it.
+After a few seconds, the daggers turned downward and propelled into the wooden roof of the pub, sinking deep into it.

-The mage lifted his hand, and with that, she felt an invisible force wrap around her body, which then lifted her off from her feet.
+The mage lifted his hand, and with that, she felt an invisible force wrap around her body, which then lifted her off her feet.
 As he started walking towards her, she began moving backwards too, floating above the roof.
-When they neared the edge of the roof, she went past it while the mage stopped at the very edge of it.
+When they neared the edge, she went past it while the mage stopped at the very edge.

-The mage stood there with his piercing eyes looking at her, studying her, with his arm extended towards her, keeping her afloat above nothing but air over the back end of the roof.
+The mage stood there with his piercing eyes on her, studying her, arm extended to keep her afloat above nothing but air over the back end of the roof.

 'How did you notice me?'
-Ahrden asked in a friendly tone, dying to know what he did wrong.
+Ahrden asked in a friendly tone, dying to know what he had done wrong.

 'There is a torch at the end of the street you hid in, and its light hits the square in a particular way every night.
 Today you blocked some of it…'